Saturday, June 22, 2019

 Look, I get it, but at three hours... they needed more subplots/plot twists or characters.
 If they didn't want to do that they should have cut it down.

 Its a shame because dramatically this is solid.
 Playing Christian as a fop...
 I know that's not true but it works for drama.
 His arc in this movie is quite interesting.
-Having Harris burn the boat because Brando wants to return home... that's actually a good way of getting around the problems that Bligh and Christian didn't see each other after the mutiny.
+Having Harris burn the boat because Brando wants to return home... that's actually a good way of getting around the problem that Bligh and Christian didn't see each other after the mutiny.

 The acting is very good.
 Brando is always interesting.
 Trevor Howard is superb.
 All the sailors are good.